URL: https://github.com/facebook/create-react-app/issues/3518#issue-277616195

 Always run biome migrate after upgrading biome August 16, 2025 JavaScript

-Video to screenshots app June 21, 2025 JavaScript, React
+Video to Screenshots app June 21, 2025 JavaScript, React

 Related by keyword: